Duchy of Gaeta: Economy

 The city of Gaeta was always the economic, political, and ecclesiastical centre of the duchy.
 The probable origins of the Docibilan dynasty as Amalfitan merchants perhaps explains the interest they had in amassing movable as well as landed wealth.
 The Gaetan forum (market) was located near the ducal palace.
 Warehouses (medialocae), some even owned by foreigners, like Pisans, were commonplace.
 In the tenth century Gaetans, Amalfitans, and Salernitans were present cum magno negotio ("with great business") in Pavia.
 At Constantinople the Gaetans had a colony.
-Liutprand of Cremona even records that the deposers of Romanus II claimed the support of the "men of Caieta" and Amalfi.
+Liutprand of Cremona even records that Constantine VII claimed the support of the "men of Caieta" and Amalfi against his brothers-in-law after the deposition of Romanos I Lekapenos.
 While it is known that Amalfi imported Byzantine silk, a single reference to "Gaetan silk" in a will of 1028 suggests that Gaeta may have been involved in its production.
 By 1129 the Jewish community at Gaeta was heavily involved in the industries of cloth-dyeing, salt extraction, and olive oil production.

 The replacement of the Docibilan dynasty in the mid-eleventh century caused a municipal power shift which had implications for trade and commerce.
 The established nobility, whose wealth was based on land, was displaced by the families of the rising merchant class, whose new wealth was got by trade.
 These new families had established ties with Ptolemy I of Tusculum by 1105.
 The Crescentii, the traditional rivals of the Tusculani in Rome, had taken over Terracina, formerly Gaetan territory, and were establishing martial ties with the Docibilans still ruling at Fondi in the late eleventh century.
 These two Roman families were soon vying for influence among the merchant clans of Gaeta; the Crescentii appeared to have had upper hand.

 In the twelfth century Gaetan trade expanded, while the duchy's Norman dukes took less interest in the city itself.
 In 1128 Gaeta is recorded as paying less, only twelve denarii, for docking a ship at Genoa than any other city (Amalfi, Naples, Rome, or Salerno), perhaps suggesting longstanding relations with Genoa.
 The Gaetan–Genoese relationship had deteriorated by 1140, when, according to Caffaro di Rustico:

 During the period of the consuls, Gaeta seems to have been heavily involved in piracy, if with little permanent success.
 The consuls are often recorded acting to restore merchandise to foreigners.
 There is reference to a war with the city of Salerno and to apparent commercial rivalry, resulting in piracy, with Atrani.